 For this month’s Special Focus – It’s Christmas in Palestine, we are featuring articles* from the Journal of Palestine Studies and Jerusalem Quarterly that provide an insight into the life of Christians in Palestine throughout the years.

-*Articles from the Journal of Palestine Studies will only be accessible for the duration of this month’s Special Focus.
+*Articles from the Journal of Palestine Studies will only be accessible for the duration of this month, December 2016.
 You can purchase a subscription for the Journal of Palestine Studies here.

 Between al-Khader and Nabi Rubeen: Religious Pilgrimage and Palestinian Shared Worlds of Meanings